LoginRegister

 By I Kid You Not , in Current Stories , at December 31, 2019

-The Nobel Prize is a set of prestigious awards given in various categories by Swedish and Norwegian institutions.
+These set of awards given in various categories by Swedish and Norwegian institutions.
 They are given for outstanding achievement in the fields of Chemistry, Literature, Physics, and Physiology or Medicine.
 While these prizes are awarded in Stockholm, Sweden, the Nobel peace Prize is awarded in Oslo, Norway.
-The sixth Nobel Prize, for Economics was created by Swedish National Bank in 1968 and named after Alfred Nobel as well.
-The Nobel Prize comes with a diploma, medal, and cash award.

-The story is an interesting one.
+The story about the origin of the Nobel prize is an interesting one.
+Here’s about how it started

-The prizes are given by an organization called Nobel Foundation.
+The Nobel prizes are given by an organization called the Nobel Foundation.
 This is named after Alfred Bernhard Nobel, who was a rich Swedish businessman, chemist, engineer, inventor, and also philanthropist.
 He invented many things (he actually held 355 different patents), but he is best known for inventing a high explosive called dynamite.
 He also owned an arms manufacturing company called Bofors.

-But, why the award?
+But, why did he start the award?

 He said that he wished that “when awarding the prizes, no consideration be given to nationality, but that the prize be awarded to the worthiest person, whether or not they are Scandinavian.”
 This is why the prizes are given every year.

-How much is the prize money?
+How much is the prize money of the Nobel award?

 The cash prize this year is about US$1,110,000.
 This is Rs.72,227,297.37 (Rs.
 Seven crore twenty-two lakh twenty-seven thousand two hundred and ninety-seven and thirty-seven paise) in Indian currency.